TeamMoonstorm/Starstorm2/README.md

 Q: I'm still having errors in the console after importing
 * A: Try reimporting RoR2 as in some cases Thunderkit settings aren't set correctly on the first game import.

+Q: I am having missing references errors in my Visual Studio to various parts of RoR2/Networking/etc
+* A: Delete all your packages and package-lock file found under the Packages/ folder and reimport the game exe following the same thunderkit import configuration settings/guide up above

 Q: I'm having an issue where certain components cannot be added or general instability
 * A: Make sure you didn't leave Install RoR2MultiplayerHLAPI and Install RoR2EditorKit enabled, having these enabled will cause issues due to duplicate assemblies